 My name is Kostinatyn Masliuk.
-I’m a SDE and open source enthusiast, who is focused on distributed systems, data intensive applications and cloud computing.
-Here I occasionally post ideas and thoughts on these subjects and other things.
-Any opinions expressed are solely my own and do not express the views or opinions of my employer.
+I’m a SDE and open source contributor, who is focused on distributed systems, data intensive applications and cloud computing.
+Here I occasionally post my ideas and thoughts on these subjects and other things.
+Any opinions expressed are solely my own and do not express the views of my employer.

 One more aspect of struct layout in Go